Table of contents

 Cement setting: Dental cement needs time to fully harden and stabilize.
 Alcohol won’t directly dissolve it, but it’s still better to avoid anything that could interfere with early healing and stability.

 Sensitivity: Teeth and gums can be temporarily sensitive after the procedure, and alcohol (especially wine or spirits) can worsen discomfort.
+For better dental health and to avoid pain, we highly recommend that you explore exercising after dental crown right now.

 If you had a temporary crown